 Public vs Private Hospitals

-Your GP will give you the low-down on having a baby through the public and private health systems.
+Your GP can give you the low-down on having a baby through the public and private health systems.

 Public obstetric care is mostly covered by Medicare and is free or significantly cheaper than private care.
 The quality of public care in Australia is exceptional, especially in larger hospitals such as the Royal Women’s.

 In the public system, midwives will look after you throughout your pregnancy and when you give birth.
 You’ll also likely receive occasional obstetrician visits.
 However, you can’t choose obstetricians and you may see a different one each time.
-Some people find this lacks consistency in antenatal care.
+Some people prefer more consistency in their antenatal care.

 Shared care is also an option for healthy women and low-risk pregnancies.
 You get to see the same doctor or midwife throughout your pregnancy, along with some hospital visits.
 There are often out-of-pocket expenses.